TheYuriG/blog_lessons/discord_create_channels/README.md

 > _// Member that should get the role
 > .addMemberOption((option) => (lines 61 and 62)_

-This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) allows the user to select a member that will receive the role, once it has been created.
+This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) allows the user to select a [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) that will receive the role, once it has been created.
 This will not ping them or notify them in any way.

 > _// Grant role to the member using the command
 > .addBooleanOption((option) => (lines 68 and 69)_

-This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) was added to allow the person using the command to get the role added to them after being created if they select `true` when using the command.
+This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) was added to allow the person using the command to get the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) added to them after being created if they select `true` when using the command.

 > _const memberNeedingRole = interaction.options.getMember('membertoreceiverole');
 > const grantRoleToSelf = interaction.options.getBoolean('grantroletocommanduser') ?? false (lines 96 and 97)_

 Fetches the user input from the [options](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) mentioned above.
 Note how `grantRoleToSelf` will default to false if the user doesn't select an [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption).
-This means that the only way for the user to be granted the role they have created is by manually selecting `true` when using the command.
+This means that the only way for the user to be granted the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) they have created is by manually selecting `true` when using the command.

 > _if (grantRoleToSelf == true) { (line 110)_

-Checks if the user requested to give themselves the role after creation and, if they did, attempt to give it to them.
-This, just like giving a role to any member, is prone to fail if the bot doesn't have permission to Manage Members or if the member that we are trying to give the role already has another role that has higher priority than the all of bot's roles.
+Checks if the user requested to give themselves the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) after creation and, if they did, attempt to give it to them.
+This, just like giving a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) to any [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember), is prone to fail if the bot doesn't have permission to [Manage Members](https://discord.js.org/#/docs/discord.js/main/class/GuildMemberManager) or if the [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) that we are trying to give the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) already has another [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) that has higher priority than the all of bot's [Roles](https://discord.js.org/#/docs/discord.js/main/class/Role).

 > _if (memberNeedingRole != null) { (line 124)_

-Check if the user provided us with a member to give the role.
+Check if the user provided us with a [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) to give the role.

 > _if (interaction.member.id === memberNeedingRole.id && grantRoleToSelf == true) { (line 127)_

-Check if the member provided is the same person as the user that triggered the command and if they have previously asked to receive the role.
-This will only give them an error message if they asked for the role twice, otherwise, it will just give them the role.
+Check if the [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) provided is the same person as the user that triggered the command and if they have previously asked to receive the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role).
+This will only give them an error message if they asked for the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) twice, otherwise, it will just give them the role.

 > _if (interaction.member.id !== memberNeedingRole.id || grantRoleToSelf == false) { (line 137)_

-If the member provided is different than the user triggering the command or if a member was provided and the user didn't request to have the role added to themselves with the other [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption), grant the member to have the role.
+If the [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) provided is different than the user triggering the command or if a [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) was provided and the user didn't request to have the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) added to themselves with the other [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption), grant the [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) to have the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role).

-That was quite a bit of code we added and with that, we have also covered an edge case where users can try to give themselves the same role twice.
-Roles are very complex entities and there is a lot more that can be done with them, like setting up additional permissions and updating them post-creation, but that's a lesson for another day.
+That was quite a bit of code we added and with that, we have also covered an edge case where users can try to give themselves the same [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) twice.
+[Roles](https://discord.js.org/#/docs/discord.js/main/class/Role) are very complex entities and there is a lot more that can be done with them, like setting up additional permissions and updating them post-creation, but that's a lesson for another day.

 ### How to contribute

 The Discord.JS library is very vast and this guide doesn't cover 100% of everything it's possible do with it.

-There are a quite a few topic that are closely related to the lessons given here, like "editing a role/channel after it was created", "updating role permissions", "granting a role to multiple users at once" and many, many others.
+There are a quite a few topic that are closely related to the lessons given here, like "editing a Role/Channel after it was created", "updating Role permissions", "granting a Role to multiple users at once" and many, many others.

 If you would like to contribute with writing your own lesson for any of the topics mentioned above or something else that is closely similar to what was taught here, feel free to create a PR with the full final code file to `./contributions/commands/` and an edit to the README.md in `./contributions/README.md`.